 Your home is your castle, and in order to keep it fit for royalty, regular maintenance is essential.
-However, given the everyday hustle and bustle of life, outside of day-to-day chores, some of the basic home maintenance projects may be put on the back burner.
+However, given the everyday hustle and bustle of life (like squeezing in time for your mommy makeover appointment), outside of day-to-day chores, some of the basic home maintenance projects may be put on the back burner.

 Having a clean house is very important to you, or should be important to you.
 Having a clean home will give you peace of mind and the ability to have a more productive life.
 Not only can it be more productive it will also be more relaxing.
 Keeping your home clean and safe including your furniture using Long Island Movers should be your priority if it is not.